-I also practiced writing reports so that it would be easier for me when I’m already on the job.
-I hope you're enjoying these list of Equity Research Interview Questions ?
+I also practised writing reports so that it would be easier for me when I’m already on the job.
+I hope you're enjoying this list of Equity Research Interview Questions?

 They usually maintain files of companies under the sector they are assigned to.
-They provide fundamental analysis of those companies on a consistent basis.
+They provide a fundamental analysis of those companies consistently.
 They develop financial models, industry analysis and sector databases.

-They must always be in-the-loop in terms of news related to the companies and sectors they cover.
+They must always be in-the-loop in terms of news related to the industries and sectors they cover.
 This is very crucial as it is part of their fundamental analysis.

 They assist the heads in publications of research reports.

-The head of equity research provides support and leadership in order to achieve goals and strategies set by the brokerage firm.
+The head of equity research provides support and leadership to achieve goals and strategies set by the brokerage firm.

 They ensure that all pricing is estimated based on best practices.
 They supervise the publication of research reports, as well as recommendations for both internal and external use.

-They also usually talk with other brokerage firms, research consultants or fund managers.
+They also usually talk with other brokerage firms, research consultants, equity research analyst, portfolio manager, or fund managers.

 They coordinate research reports before releasing for publication.
 As such, they provide notes, additional texts, comments, reports or edits to the research reports submitted by associates.